esmeml/esmeml.github.io/README.md

 ## Course description

 Machine learning is one of the main concepts behind data science and artificial intelligence (AI).
 The term machine learning or statistical learning refers to the science of automated detection of patterns in data.
 It has been widely used in tasks that require information extraction from large data sets.
 Examples of tasks include SPAM detection, fraudulent credit card transaction detection, face recognition by digital cameras, and voice commands recognition by personal assistance on smart-phones.
-Machine learning is also widely used in scientific domains such as bioinformatics, medicine, and astronomy.
+Machine learning is also widely used in scientific domains such as Bioinformatics, medicine, and astronomy.
 One characteristic of all these applications is that a human developer cannot provide an explicit and detailed specification of how these tasks should be executed, due to the complexity of the patterns that need to be detected.

 ## Course objectives